When It's Just You After School

 - the name, phone number, and address of another emergency contact person, such as a grandparent or family friend

-A Little Lonely
+If You're a Little Lonely

-Keeping busy with homework, chores, and play can make your "home alone" time go quickly.
+Keeping busy with homework, chores, and play can make your alone time go quickly.
 But you might find yourself wondering what to do next.
 The trick is to think about your choices ahead of time.
 You might even want to keep a list of stuff you like to do.
 Need some ideas to get you started?

 - Read a book or magazine.